HongQuan78/project-orderfood/README.md

 + MySQL 5.6 or higher
 ### Installation
 + Clone the repository to your local machine or server.
-+ Import the database schema from db.sql file.
++ Import the database schema from project_database_final.sql file.
 + Configure the database connection settings in config.properties file.
-+ Build the project using mvn clean install.
++ Build and run the project using Netbeans IDE.
-+ Deploy the generated WAR file in Tomcat server.
 ### Usage
 1. Admin
 The admin is responsible for adding new employee accounts, managing employee information, and managing the system's settings.
 To access the admin panel, go to http://localhost/admin and enter the login credentials.